Mau-MD/Mau-MD/README.md

 [![trophy](https://github-profile-trophy.vercel.app/?username=Mau-MD&theme=nord&column=6&row=1&margin-w=15)](https://github.com/ryo-ma/github-profile-trophy)
 ## I'm a fullstack software engineer looking to create great apps!
+- 🏆 I will be interning at Meta as a FBU Software Engineer next summer!
-- 🎯 I'm currently working on a [Problem Creator API][omegaup] for OmegaUp
+- 🎯 I'm currently interning at [omegaUp][omegaup]
+- 💪 I'm currently leading the Development Team at [Packachange.com][packachange]
-- 📖 I'm currently learning Django, Nest.js, Websockets, and a bunch of other technologies 🥴
+- 📖 I'm currently learning Docker, Nest.js, Websockets, and a bunch of other technologies 🥴
 - 👥 I'm open to new projects ideas and collaborations.
 - 👀 Fun fact: I love graphic design and video editing! 📹